-Vacuum aspiration is a surgical procedure used to remove
+Vacuum aspiration is a surgical procedure.
+It's used to remove

 molar pregnancy tissue from the uterus.
 This procedure

-cervix is opened, or dilated, the cannula is passed
+cervix is opened, or dilated.
+Then the cannula is passed

-into the uterus, the pump is turned on, and the molar tissue is gently removed
+into the uterus.
+Next, the pump is turned on, and the molar tissue is gently removed

 from the uterus.
 While suction is being applied, the wall of the uterus is

-usually scraped with a sharp instrument, or curette, to remove the molar
+usually scraped with a sharp tool, called a curette, to remove the molar

 Medicine (such as oxytocin) is used

 during or after the procedure to make the uterus contract.
-Uterine contractions
+The contractions

-help the uterus shrink to its prepregnancy size and help stop uterine bleeding
+help the uterus shrink to its prepregnancy size.
+They also help stop uterine bleeding

 after the growth is removed.